PCB Solder Mask

-Please check whether the polyester film and glass frame in the exposure frame is clean or not before exposure.
-Then turn on the exposure machine’s power switch and then open the vacuum button to select the exposure program.
+Would you please check whether the polyester film and glass frame in the exposure frame is clean or not before exposure?
+Then turn on the exposure machine’s power switch and open the vacuum button to select the exposure program.
 Before the proper direction, the exposure machine should work in vain five times to lead the exposure machine to enter the best working state.
 The exposed areas will be remained, while the unexposed areas will be washed out.

 Developing is to remove the solder solvent on the pads in some shading parts.
-The solution for developing is 1% Na2CO3.
+The development solution is 1% Na2CO3.
 The liquid temperature is usually around 28 to 32 degrees Celsius.
-Before the formal developing, you should improve the developing machine’s climate, and the solution can reach the predetermined temperature to achieve the best developing effect.
+Before the formal development, you should improve the developing machine’s climate, and the solution can reach the predetermined temperature to achieve the best developing effect.

 After the developing step, inspection is needed to check whether there is any defect image, and the burrs should be removed.
-Please pay attention to wear yarn gloves and hold the sides of the boards in the inspection process.
+Please pay attention to wearing yarn gloves and holding the sides of the boards in the inspection process.

 - Final Curing

 Put the qualified circuit boards into the tunnel oven for baking for the final thermal curing.
 Sometimes, additional UV curing will be needed to increase the solder mask’s chemical and mechanical properties.